Tadas3333/Advanced-Gang-Zones/README.md

 # Advanced-Gang-Zones
 Draw numbers and borders on the map.
-This is an updated version of my old project beaZone.inc SA:MP Forum Topic Link: http://forum.sa-mp.com/showthread.php?t=618475
+This is an updated version of my old project beaZone.inc<br>
+SA:MP Forum Topic Link: http://forum.sa-mp.com/showthread.php?t=618475

 # Limitations